 Table of contents

-Chronic pain is often described as any pain lasting more than 12 weeks.
+Chronic pain is often described as any pain lasting more than 12 weeks, persisting more than one month after the resolution of an acute tissue injury, or accompanying a nonhealing lesion.
 The pain may be classified as chronic malignant pain or chronic nonmalignant pain.
-Malignant pain is linked top a particular cause like cancer.
+Malignant pain is linked to a particular cause like cancer.
 In nonmalignant pain, the original tissue injury is not progressive or has been healed but the patient still experiences pain.

 Chronic pain can be mild or excruciating, episodic or continuous, merely inconvenient or totally incapacitating.
-Eventually, it becomes more difficult for the patient to differentiate the exact location of the pain and clearly identify the intensity of the pain.
+Eventually, it becomes more difficult for the client to differentiate the exact location of the pain and clearly identify the intensity of the pain.
 Some may suffer chronic pain in the absence of any past injury or evidence of body damage.
 It may limit the person’s movements, which can reduce flexibility, strength, and stamina.
 This difficulty in carrying out important and enjoyable activities can lead to disability and despair.
-Family members, friends, co-workers, employers, and healthcare providers question the legitimacy of the patient’s pain reports because the patient may not look like someone in pain.
-The patient may also be involved of using pain to earn attention or to avoid work, commitments, and responsibilities.
+Family members, friends, co-workers, employers, and healthcare providers question the legitimacy of the client’s pain reports because the client may not look like someone in pain.
+The client may also be involved in using pain to earn attention or to avoid work, commitments, and responsibilities.

-The emotional toll of chronic pain also can make pain worse because of the mind-body links associated with it.
-Effective treatment requires addressing psychological as well as physical aspects of the condition.
+The emotional toll of chronic pain also can make the pain worse because of the mind-body links associated with it.
+Effective treatment requires addressing the psychological as well as physical aspects of the condition.

 - Disease process (compression/destruction of nerve tissue/body organs, infiltration of nerves or their vascular supply, obstruction or a nerve pathway, inflammation)

 - Side effects of various cancer therapy agents